 In the Reference pane, click the ArcGIS tab.

 In the search field, type USA Congressional districts and press Enter.

 The gallery populates with several possible results.

-Locate the USA 116th Congressional Districts layer and click Add.
+Locate the USA 117th Congressional Districts (all territories) layer and select Add.

 The map updates to show the new layer.